First Aid Course WA

-Australia Wide First Aid’s training venues in these 3 strategic locations make it easier for Western Australians who wish to get their first aid certificates.
+Australia Wide First Aid training at these strategic locations makes it easier for Western Australians to get their first aid certificate.

-You can book your first aid course with just a couple of clicks, grab your USI (Unique Student Identifier), and gain immediate access to your first aid eBook.
+Booking your first aid course online is done with just a few clicks, giving you immediate access to your first aid eBook.

-Simply submit your e-Learning assessment before midnight prior to your scheduled face-to-face first aid training session.
+Submit the finished e-Learning before midnight prior to the day of your scheduled hands-on first aid training session.

-After successfully completing your course, your first aid certificate will be emailed to you the same day.
+After successfully completing the online course and the hands-on training, your first aid certificate will be emailed to you the same day.

 Group first aid bookings

-Australia Wide First Aid also offers on-site training and assessment for groups.
-Our experienced trainer can come to your home or workplace to provide first aid training that is tailored to the specific needs of your site.
+Australia Wide First Aid also offers on-site training for groups.
+Our experienced trainer can come to you to deliver a first aid course that is tailored to the specific needs of your workplace.